timpritlove/space_mouse/docs/usage.md

-# SpaceNavigator Usage Guide
+# SpaceMouse Usage Guide

-This guide shows how to use the SpaceNavigator library in your Elixir applications for cross-platform SpaceMouse support.
+This guide shows how to use the SpaceMouse library in your Elixir applications for cross-platform SpaceMouse support.

 ## Quick Start

 ### Installation

-Add SpaceNavigator to your `mix.exs` dependencies:
+Add SpaceMouse to your `mix.exs` dependencies:

 ```elixir
 def deps do